Weaving the Wounds of Christianity with Muka and Feathers

 Studying Māori Visual Arts at Massey and fostering a tuakana teina relationship with my lecturer, Karangawai Marsh, allowed me to be taught the practice of skinning and pelting manu.
 She taught me the process of cutting sinew from skin, including karakia and the burial of anything unused.
 Karangawai led me to the same process my nan would have used to prep her feathers for weaving.

 I wonder if when my nan was learning to weave, she had these big feelings too.
 If she ever asked herself why she never sat with her aunties and learnt from them.
 If she cried when she didn’t have the words to articulate the memories that came into focus.
-Like how the smell of feathers in the garage and scent of stripped harakeke smell like Nannie’s house to me.
+Like how the smell of feathers in the garage and scent of stripped harakeke smells like Nannie’s house to me.

 I'll never know for sure how she felt because I never asked.
 I can’t remember her trying to teach me reo Māori after she regretted not teaching her own daughter.
 Never asked what the right way to make putiputi is or how to start a kete.
 But while I don’t have the words to describe this feeling, at least now I can practice that same process she once did.